brian-gonzalez/commerce-build/README.md

-#BORN build process with Revolver
+# Commerce Build process with Revolver

 There are different scenarios covered by Revolver when working on a project with single or multiple store configurations.
 Revolver adapts to your setup depending on the parameters passed and which files are available.

-##Multiple stores configurations with either a main or independent store cartridge(s):
+## Multiple stores configurations with either a main or independent store cartridge(s):

 Let’s say you have multiple stores and each has its own styles and own set of JS.
 To build the default store, all you need to run is: